Configuring Android | Capacitor Documentation

 In this example, the app will respond to URLs with the

-To get any custom URL the app may have launched with, see the Deeplinks section above.
+To get any custom URL the app may have launched with, see the Deeplinks section above this one.

 Setting Permissions